AP VoteCast: Pennsylvania voters sour on state of nation

 Voters in Pennsylvania made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Pennsylvania voters said the U.S. is on the right track and 61% of voters said it is headed in the wrong direction.
+AP VoteCast found that nearly 4 in 10 Pennsylvania voters said the U.S. is on the right track and 6 in 10 of voters said it is headed in the wrong direction.

 FACING THE PANDEMIC

 The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 18% of voters said the virus in the U.S. is completely or mostly under control, and 30% said it’s somewhat under control.
-Fifty-two percent of voters think the coronavirus is not at all under control in this country.
+Overall, about 2 in 10 Pennsylvania voters said the virus in the U.S. is completely or mostly under control, and 3 in 10 said it’s somewhat under control.
+About half of voters think the coronavirus is not at all under control in this country.

-The coronavirus pandemic was top of mind for many voters in Pennsylvania.
-Forty-two percent said it is the most important issue facing the country today.
+Biden told supporters on one of his campaign visits to Pennsylvania that Trump is the “worst possible person” to lead the nation during an outbreak.
+He has called the president reckless for not listening to federal science experts and said he would work with governors on requiring everyone to wear facemasks.

-Voters also considered the economy a major issue, with 29% saying it ranked at the top.
+Abby Leafe, a market researcher from Newtown, Pennsylvania, said the coronavirus is a big issue for her this year with her two children attending school just two days a week.

 All-access digital subscription